FelipeCostaBR/Zendesk-Challenge/README.md

 * $ `yarn`
 * $ `yarn start`

-### If the brownser app dosen't open you copy and past the link below in your browser search
+### If the browser doesn't open automatically with the app,  you can copy and paste the link below in your browser search
 *  http://localhost:3000/tickets

-### If doesn't return any tickets, you can execute in the terminal the command available in the file `insert_tickets.txt` available in the email
+### If doesn't return any tickets, you can execute in the terminal the command available in the file `insert_tickets.txt` sent to Sabrina's email

 ## Tests
-* copy the folder `test` attached on your email and paste on the path `../ZENDESK/server_ticket_viewer/src`
+* copy the folder `test` attached on Sabrina's email and paste on the path `../ZENDESK/server_ticket_viewer/src`
 * $ `cd server_ticket_viewer`
 * $ `yarn test`